isabelxklee/victoria-rushton/README.md

    `$ cd sanity`

+2. Install all dependencies.

+   `$ npm install`

-2. Start the local Sanity server.
+3. Start the local Sanity server.

    `$ npx sanity start`

-3. Open your browser and navigate to `http://localhost:3333/`.
+4. Open your browser and navigate to `http://localhost:3333/`.

-4. Deploy any changes to Sanity.
+5. Deploy any changes to Sanity.

    `$ npx sanity deploy`